 First, let me say I’m sorry you are dealing with this.
 Struggling to conceive is difficult enough without vague diagnoses that leave you with impossible choices.

 The evidence on antidepressants and male infertility is not enormously conclusive.
-There is some work suggesting that SSRIs in particular may impact sperm concentration and motility, but this is mostly in vitro work, and it isn’t always clear whether that would translate to decreases in realized conception.
-A lot of these studies are in rats, which are good models for humans but not always that precise.
+There is some work suggesting that SSRIs, in particular, may impact sperm concentration and motility, but this is mostly in vitro work, and it isn’t always clear whether that would translate to decreases in realized conception.
+A lot of these studies are in rats, which are good models for humans, but not always that precise.
 Work on non-SSRI medications is even less broad.
 SSRIs can also contribute to lower sex drive and erectile dysfunction in men, which can impact fertility.

 Cannabis is also known to lower sperm counts, although, as with most things that impact sperm, this effect is reversible (since sperm is consistently produced over time).
 My read is that your husband is no longer using cannabis to manage his diagnosis.